sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 The existing `color.mix()` function will also maintain existing behavior *when both colors are in legacy color spaces*.
 Legacy mixing is always done in `rgb` space.
 We can opt into other mixing techniques using the new `$method` parameter, which is designed to match the CSS specification for describing [interpolation methods](https://www.w3.org/TR/css-color-4/#interpolation-space) – used in CSS gradients, filters, animations, and transitions as well as the new CSS `color-mix()` function.

 For legacy colors, the method is optional.
 But for non-legacy colors, a method is required.
 In most cases, the method can simply be a color space name.
-But when we're using a color space with 'polar hue' channel (such as `hsl`, `hwb`, `lch`, or `oklch`) we can also specify the *direction* we want to move around the color wheel: `shorter hue`, `longer hue`, `increasing hue`, or `decreasing hue`:
+But when we're using a color space with "polar hue" channel (such as `hsl`, `hwb`, `lch`, or `oklch`) we can also specify the *direction* we want to move around the color wheel: `shorter hue`, `longer hue`, `increasing hue`, or `decreasing hue`:

 ```scss
 @use 'sass:color';